aframevr/aframe/docs/guide/device-and-platform-support.md

 order: 5
 ---

-Support of devices and platforms depends how well the browsers support certain devices and APIs.
+Devices and platform support depends on how well the browsers support certain devices and APIs.
 A-Frame supports both flat (3D on a normal screen) and WebVR experiences.
 Though its focus is heavily VR.
 We will break up support into two
 categories: flat and VR.